twentyciasia/100-days-of-code/log-mrfeeder.md

 Today I fixed register and login to better ui
 Planning to do more tomorrow: write html and learn more angular

+### D32
+Today I off sorry for that
+Planning to do more tomorrow: write html and learn more angular

+### D33
+Today I write html and learn more angular

+### D34
+Today I prepare for go home